A Fast Kernel-based Conditional Independence test with Application to Causal Discovery: Related Work

 Existing work has improved the efficiency of the PC algorithm by reducing unnecessary CI tests \citep{steck1999bayesian}, optimizing the overall search procedure itself—through order-independent execution \citep{colombo2014}, skipping costly orientation steps \citep{colombo2012}, sparsity-aware pruning \citep{kalisch2007}, divide-and-conquer partitioning \citep{huang2022}, and parallelism of the CI tests \citep{Le2019, zarebavani2020, hagedorn2022}.
 These methods, however, do not address the cubic-time bottleneck of kernel-based CI tests.

 Attempts in the literature to address this issue take several forms.
 The original KCI paper already derived an analytic $\Gamma$-approximation of the null distribution and proposed simple median-heuristic bandwidth choices to avoid costly resampling \citep{zhang2012}. \citet{Strobl2018} accelerate KCIT by replacing the full kernel matrices with an $m$-dimensional random Fourier-feature approximation. \citet{doran2014} re-express conditional independence as a single kernel two-sample problem by restricting permutations of $(X,Y)$, thereby changing the test statistic while lowering runtime. \citet{zhang2022SCIT} eliminate kernel eigen-decompositions altogether by regressing $X$ and $Y$ on $Z$ and measuring residual similarity with a lightweight kernel.
 Additional ideas include calibrating test statistics with locality-based permutations in the conditioning set \citep{kim2022}, evaluating analytic kernel embeddings at a finite set of landmark points \citep{scetbon2021}, and controlling small-sample bias via data splitting \citep{pogodin2024}.
 However, these approaches can compromise statistical power, particularly under complex nonlinear dependencies and in high-dimensional conditioning sets.
+Concurrent with our work, \cite{guan2025} proposed an Ensemble Conditional Independence Test, which independently adopts a similar divide-and-aggregate strategy by partitioning the data, applying a generic base conditional independence test to each subset, and combining the resulting p-values via stable-distribution-based aggregation.
+While conceptually related, their approach and ours differ substantially in both the sample partitioning scheme and the aggregation mechanism.